emonmazharul/covid19-api/README.md

 # About
 A api which provide all covid-19's daily update and necessary data.You can make amazing application by using this api.

+# Info
+I decide to change tool for scraping data.
+So I change puppteer with cheerio. check branch2 to see the chagnes.

 # Website
 [emon-covid-19](https://emon-covid19.herokuapp.com/)